 At that time, my confidence and self-esteem plummeted!

-I studied English at an Orange Farm high school where the teachers often taught the subject using native languages.
+I studied English at an Orange Farm high school where the teachers often taught the subject using their native languages.
 Please, for a mere second, imagine studying Shakespeare’s novel Romeo and Juliet or Maru by Bessie Head in Sesotho or IsiZulu.
 Doable?
-Of course, but it cripples the students’ potential to harness the ability to be excellent communicators.
-My heart sinks when I learn of people who have matriculated, got their certificates, laminated them, but still cannot write well or read.
+Of course, but it cripples the students’ potential to be great communicators.
+My heart sinks when I learn of people who have matriculated, got their certificates, laminated them, but still can’t write well or read.

-As I noted above, we can always blame the system for shoddy education, but we can’t really be good at something unless we put in a fair share of work towards our development, either.
+As I’ve noted, we can always blame the system for shoddy education, but we can’t really be good at something unless we put in a fair share of work towards our development, either.
 We need to stretch ourselves and travel mentally, by reading great literature — which is never in short supply.
 Be that as it may, illiteracy and poor communication skills are unacceptably high among young people, and this concerns me.

 At the end of it all, the youth today face grotesque challenges, one of which is the high unemployment rate.
 I am aware eloquent communication isn’t a panacea for all the odds stacked up, squeezing the life out of our generation.
 That said, it’s a step worth taking — improving your skills is necessary for your growth.
 It’s not acceptable when you have all the requisite traits to add value anywhere, but are often undermined by a lack of good writing and speaking abilities, immaterial of whatever circumstances you grew up in or high school you matriculated from.

 I remember declaring the goal I’d set myself to my friend, Thembinkosi Sekgaphane.
 It was an attempt to transform myself into a man of learning and refinement.
 I said to him: